 Got debt?
 You’re not alone, and you’re certainly not the only one looking for relief.
+Whether it be from one of the best debt consolidation loan companies or from another option.
 The average adult with a credit card carries $5,839 in credit card debt, according to CreditCards.com data.
 Further, 38% of U.S. households carry revolving debt each month because they aren’t able or willing to pay off their balances.

 These figures may not surprise you, and may even offer you some comfort, knowing there are others with similar struggles.
 But even relatively small amounts of debt can impact your life and make getting ahead financially harder than it should be.